 science activity to set up for kids, and learning how to care for and give back to nature is equally important.
-Make your own super simple DIY bird feeder and add this fun bird watching activity to your kid’s day!What do birds eat in winter?
+Plus, download our free bird printable pack!
+Make your own super simple DIY bird feeder and add this fun bird-watching activity to your kid’s day!What do birds eat in winter?
 Studying nature and natural life is a rewarding

 HOW TO MAKE A DIY BIRD FEEDER

-HOW TO MAKE A SIMPLE BIRD FEEDERGet ready to add this simple DIY bird feeder to your winter activities this season.
-While you’re at it, make sure to check out more of our favorite winter activities for kids.
+HOW TO MAKE A SIMPLE BIRD FEEDERAdd this simple DIY bird feeder to your winter activities this season.
+While you’re at it, check out more of our favorite winter activities for kids.
 ALSO CHECK OUT: Bird Seed Ornament Recipe Our activities and crafts are designed with you, the parent or teacher, in mind.
-Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
-Plus, our supplies lists usually contain only free or cheap materials you can source from home.
+Easy to set up and quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
+Our supplies lists usually contain only free or cheap materials you can source from home.
 Make these easy DIY bird feeders and hang them off a tree in the garden or porch.
 Find out what wild birds do in the winter to survive!

-PROVIDING FOOD FOR BIRDS IN WINTERProviding high calorie and high fat foods in winter can be important for your local wild birds.
+PROVIDING FOOD FOR BIRDS IN WINTERProviding high-calorie and high-fat foods in winter can be important for your local wild birds.
 Feeders should be located out of the wind.
 Position your DIY bird feeder in the open but near cover.
-Birds will appreciate having a perching spot nearby such as bush or tree to survey the feeding area.
+Birds will appreciate having a perching spot nearby, such as a bush or tree, to survey the feeding area.
 Trees provide safe cover from predators and shelter from the wind and weather.

 DIY BIRD FEEDER